NNS-Development/conservation_dashboard/README.md

 - Conservation priority area recommendations

 ## License
-Look at LISCENSE for details
+Look at LICENSE for details